multimediatechnology/template-website/README.md

-# Template for MMT websites
+# Template for MultiMediaTechnology websites

 > A versatile template w/ a basic asset pool for MMT websites.